 A public Wi-Fi hotspot is a Wi-Fi router offering internet access to anyone in the vicinity.
 Often these are free services operated by businesses and public organisations for the benefit of customers, though there are also Wi-Fi hotspots which require payment to access.

 Unlike FWA, a public hotspot is not set up to deliver internet access over a wide area.
 It often uses the same kind of hardware as a regular home Wi-Fi router and is only meant to communicate over short distances.

 Mobile broadband and 5G

 Mobile broadband can be used at home in place of a fixed-line service.
 Any mobile broadband service would work so long as you have a strong signal but the relatively low data limits of many packages can be restrictive, so if you plan to do this you should choose a package which has been designed for home use.
 If you’d like to know more read our guide to using mobile broadband at home.

-While the use of mobile broadband at home is not very common right now, we may see this become far more popular in the near future as 5G mobile internet can be faster than most home broadband services.
+While the use of mobile broadband at home is not very common right now, we may see this become far more popular in the near future as 5G mobile internet can be faster than many home broadband services.

 Rather than relying upon terrestrial transmitters, satellite broadband uses orbiting relays to provide broadband access via dishes on the ground.

 Satellite broadband’s greatest strength is its ability to work anywhere within the very large coverage footprint, so even the most remote homes can get reasonably fast internet.
 If this is something that interests you, we have a guide to satellite broadband which goes into more detail.